learnrelay/learnrelay/content/queries/containers-fragments.md

 ## Creating a Relay Container

 To expose data to your React component we can use the method `Relay.createContainer`.
-To wrap the React component `ListPage` we can write the following:
+To wrap the React component `ListPage` we can write the following right below the `ListPage` component in `ListPage.js` :

 ```javascript
 export default Relay.createContainer(